ericnyc646/mp3manager/README.md

 This service is responsible for scanning a list of paths, seaching recursively for all the MP3 files it can find.
 To do that, it makes use of [Bull](https://github.com/OptimalBits/bull), a queue manager which runs automatically a job for every directory it finds in the trees of the specified paths.
 The more CPUs your machine has, the faster it is, because every job is a spawned process and jobs' references are stored inside Redis.

 The database structure doesn't allow duplicates.
-The uniqueness is just given by the MD5 calculated for every file.
+The uniqueness is just given by the MD5 calculated for every file without considering its metadata (ID3).
 The MD5 is stored inside the ID3 Comment tag.
 This is the algorithm with pseudocode:

 ```
   for every file "f":